-Shortly after the quarter ended, we significantly advanced the Zika project by entering into a collaboration with Leidos (NYSE: LDOS), a health, national security and infrastructure solutions company.
-Leidos will lead the antigen discovery and development, and we will formulate the new antigens in our DepoVaxTM delivery system.
-We believe that this project could serve as a replicable model for expediting the development and manufacture of vaccines to address current and future health emergencies
+Building upon earlier promising results with DepoVaxTM vaccines targeting the Ebola virus, anthrax, and RSV, we joined the global race to address the Zika virus in April, partnering with Leidos to develop a vaccine candidate.
+Leidos will lead an antigen discovery and development team to identify the best candidate antigens for protection against infection by the Zika virus.
+Immunovaccine will formulate the new antigens in its DepoVaxTM delivery system for preclinical testing.
+Together, we hope this project will serve as a replicable model for expediting the development and manufacture of vaccines to address current and future health emergencies.